keshavbasanwal/myBookLibrary/README.md

 - Ad se ipsum libri XII by Marcus Aurelius
 - The Prince and The Discourses by Niccolò Machiavelli
 - Influence: Science and Practice by Robert Cialdini
-- Mastery Book by Robert Greene
+- Mastery by Robert Greene
 - The Art of Seduction by Robert Greene
 - The Daily Laws: 366 Meditations on Power, Seduction, Mastery, Strategy, and Human Nature by Robert Greene
 - The 4-Hour Workweek by Tim Ferriss
--